Data-Driven Design Rules for TADF Emitters from a High-Throughput Screening of 747 Molecules: METHODOLOGICAL FRAMEWORK FOR LARGE-SCALE ANALYSIS

 The HTVS protocol relies on a hybrid computational strategy: ground-state ($S_0$) geometries are optimized using GFN2-xTB \cite{Bannwarth2019, Ehlert2021}, while excited-state properties ($S_1$, $T_1$) are calculated using the simplified methods, sTDA-xTB/sTD-DFT-xTB \cite{Grimme2016, Wergifosse2024}.
 This methodology implicitly employs the vertical approximation.

-While GFN2-xTB is highly effective for determining ground-state structures, we acknowledge that applying the $S_0$ geometry to compute vertical gaps neglects excited-state geometry relaxation ($S_1$/$T_1$), which is important for accurately describing adiabatic properties, particularly the \deltaest in TADF systems \cite{Mewes2018, Olivier2017}.
-This vertical approach, however, represents a necessary computational compromise to maintain the efficiency required for screening \num{747} molecules, achieving a computational cost reduction exceeding $\qty{99}{\percent}$ compared to conventional TD-DFT methods \cite{ArticleRef1}.
-As established in Article 1, this introduces a systematic, quantifiable error but preserves the relative trends across the dataset, making it a valid and powerful tool for high-throughput screening and the extraction of design principles.
-Environmental effects were included via the Analytical Linearized Poisson-Boltzmann (ALPB) implicit solvation model for toluene ($\varepsilon = 2.38$) \cite{Ehlert2021}.
+While GFN2-xTB is highly effective for determining ground-state structures, we acknowledge that applying the $S_0$ geometry to compute vertical gaps neglects excited-state geometry relaxation ($S_1$/$T_1$), which is important for accurately describing adiabatic properties, particularly the \deltaest~ in TADF systems \cite{Mewes2018, Olivier2017}.
+This compromise reduces computational cost by over $\qty{99}{\percent}$ relative to TD-DFT \cite{TchapetArxivA1-2025}.
+To validate this approximation, we performed TD-DFT excited-state geometry optimizations for 6 representative molecules (see Supporting Information).
+The results show moderate correlation between xTB adiabatic estimates and TD-DFT adiabatic values ($R^2 = 0.40$--0.45, Spearman $\rho = 0.54$--0.66), confirming that molecular rankings are preserved despite systematic differences.
+The resulting systematic errors, characterized in Article 1 \cite{TchapetArxivA1-2025}, do not affect the relative molecular rankings needed for screening and trend analysis.
+Environmental effects were included via a generalized Born (GB) model with solvent accessible surface (SASA) (GBSA) implicit solvation model for toluene ($\varepsilon = 2.38$) \cite{Ehlert2021}.